Madhavbala/Madhavbala/README.md

 I am a Software Engineer at Saama Technologies, with a background in Computer Science from KG College of Arts and Science, Tamil Nadu.
 Over the past 1.9 years, I have gained valuable experience in the IT and services industry.

 Currently, my primary focus is on learning ML and DL.
-I am deeply passionate about leveraging their capabilities, which has sparked an enthusiastic interest in Machine Learning (ML) and Deep Learning (DL).

-Enthusiastically embracing the world of ML and DL, I embarked on a 6-month online Data Science course.
+I am deeply passionate about leveraging their capabilities, which has sparked an enthusiastic interest in Machine Learning (ML) and Deep Learning (DL).Enthusiastically embracing the world of ML and DL, I embarked on a 6-month online Data Science course.
 Recognizing the integral role of Data Science, which effectively integrates both ML and DL, I found the subject captivating and have remained committed to expanding my knowledge further.

 ![Data Science Coder GIF](https://media.giphy.com/media/LmNwrBhejkK9EFP504/giphy.gif)